nbeaver/textmerg-labels-example/post.md

 <!-- TODO: add comparison -->

+The original is in black, the second in red.

-How can I get back the original dimensions?
+How can I iterate over an external file while keeping the original dimensions?